Skip to main content

 Contextual description

-Irrigated crops in Spain represent 22% of the total cultivated area, a figure that has not stopped increasing since 2017.
-Drip and sprinkler irrigation systems have allowed producers to have more exhaustive control of the resources they consume, although they also entail high costs and a significant initial investment.
-One of the greatest limitations in agriculture is knowing when to irrigate and in what quantity.
-Drought has become a major threat to the countryside and is one of the challenges that must be responded to immediately.
+Irrigated crops in Spain represent 22% of the total cultivated area, a figure that has steadily increased since 2017.
+Drip and sprinkler irrigation systems have allowed producers to have more comprehensive control over the resources they consume, although they also entail high costs and a significant initial investment.
+One of the greatest constraints in agriculture is knowing when to irrigate and how much.
+Drought has become a major threat to the countryside and is one of the challenges that requires an immediate response.
+Technological innovation is the key to solving it.

-Technological innovation is the key to solving this problem.
 Irrigation is highly dependent on energy.
-Due to the increase in electricity rates in recent years, energy costs in irrigation have skyrocketed, causing a loss of profitability in irrigated agriculture.
-This increase in cost, together with the intensification of energy needs, has led to a significant increase in production costs.
-The modernization of hydraulic infrastructures has brought positive effects due to designs to operate on demand, with water available to decide how and when to irrigate, but the need for these hydraulic systems to operate under a wide range of operating conditions, pressures and flow rates, makes the management of water and irrigation communities an extremely complex task.
+Due to rising electricity rates in recent years, energy costs for irrigation have skyrocketed, leading to a loss of profitability in irrigated agriculture.
+This rise in costs, along with the intensification of energy needs, has led to a significant increase in production costs.
+The modernization of hydraulic infrastructure has had positive effects due to designs that operate on demand, with water available to decide how and when to irrigate.
+However, the need for these hydraulic systems to operate under a wide range of operating conditions, pressures, and flows makes water management and the management of irrigation communities an extremely complex task.

-There are multiple strategies to optimize the water-energy nexus, such as the sectorization of the distribution network or the control of critical points, but all of them reduce the degree of freedom of irrigators when establishing their irrigation schedule, reducing some of the favorable aspects of modernization.
+There are multiple strategies for optimizing the water-energy nexus, such as sectorization of the distribution network or monitoring critical points, but all of them reduce irrigators' freedom when establishing their irrigation schedules, thus diminishing some of the advantages of modernization.
+The great revolution in ICT technologies, sensors, and automated processing capabilities has opened up new possibilities for optimizing water and energy.

-The great revolution in ICT technologies, sensors and automatic processing capacity has opened up new possibilities for optimising water and energy.
-The methodological integration of different techniques such as Artificial Neural Networks, Fuzzy Logic, Decision Trees, etc., form the core of Artificial Intelligence, allowing the effective incorporation of human knowledge and the design of adaptation strategies for better performance of information systems, water distribution and irrigation.
+The methodological integration of different techniques such as Artificial Neural Networks, Fuzzy Logic, Decision Trees, etc., forms the core of Artificial Intelligence, allowing for the effective incorporation of human knowledge and the design of adaptation strategies for improved performance of information systems, water distribution, and irrigation.
+The use of drones will allow for the validation of the results.

 Objectives

-Transforming agriculture into a smart and highly technological sector, applying digital technologies and Artificial Intelligence (AI) in solar irrigation and crop development.
-Digital technologies and AI, through the use of sensors and drones to validate results, will improve the efficiency of solar irrigation, making the most of natural resources and reducing water and energy consumption.
-Process analysis and the definition of control algorithms will allow the development of applications for farmers' devices.
+• Digital technologies and AI, through the use of sensors and drones to validate results, will improve the efficiency of solar irrigation, maximizing the use of natural resources and reducing water and energy consumption.

 Results

-5. Real-time information on energy storage capacity.
+• Implementation and validation of pilot projects.
+Real-time information on energy storage capacity.

-6. Measuring the reduction of water and carbon footprints through an environmental sustainability study.
+• Measuring the reduction of water and carbon footprints through an environmental sustainability study.

-7. Technical-economic feasibility report on solar irrigation.
+• Technical and economic feasibility report on solar irrigation.

-8. Platform for replicability of solar irrigation based on crops and their phenological state.
+• Platform for replicability of solar irrigation based on crops and their phenological state.

 Contact information